-Vaginal odour might not be something you feel comfortable talking about, but getting to know your body can help you identify what’s ‘normal’ for you and when you may need to seek help.
+Vaginal odour is something we can feel uncomfortable talking about.
+But getting to know your body can help you identify what’s ‘normal’ for you, and when to get medical help.

 Here are 8 common causes of vaginal odour and when to talk to a doctor: